merely-useful/py-rse/index.md

 ### Exercise \@ref(bash-advanced-ex-using-grep) {-}

-1. No: this command extracts any line containing "he", either as a word or within a word.
+1. No: This command extracts any line containing "he", either as a word or within a word.
-2. No: this results in the same output as the answer for #1.
+2. No: This results in the same output as the answer for #1.
 `-E` allows the search term to represent an extended regular expression, but the search term is simple enough that it doesn't make a difference in the result.
 3. Yes: `-w` means to return only matches for the word "he".